 Our first priority is to ensure the safety of the community, and to minimise any further damage to the riverbank.
 We will continue to monitor the condition and safety of the trees.

-Further independent investigations into the underlying cause of the riverbank slumping are continuing, with another report addressing these matters expected to be tabled at a council meeting in the coming weeks.
+Further independent investigations into the underlying cause of the riverbank slumping are continuing, with another report addressing these matters expected to be tabled with Council at their meeting on 27 August 2019.